 - (1) The RCIS provides for the activation of the following annunciation at the main control panel. - (a) Rod withdrawal blocks. - (b) Rod Control & Information System trouble. - (c) Low power transient zone (i.e., reactor power above but nearing the LPSP).
-Rod insert block. - (d) Gang misalignment. - (e) Selected control rod run-in (SCRRI). - (f) Alternate rod insertion initiated. - (g) CRD charging water header pressure low.
-RWM trouble. - (h) Reference rod pull sequence (RRPS) violation. - (i) ATLM trouble. - (2) The RCIS provides status information indication on the RCIS dedicated operators interface on the main control panel as follows: - (a) Whether RCIS rod movement mode is automatic, semi-automatic or manual. - (b) Number of FMCRDs in their full-in position. normal full-in position (based upon synchro signals). - (c) Number of FMCRDs in latched full-in position. full-in/latched full-in position (based upon position reed switch signals). - (d) Number of FMCRDs in full-out position.
+Rod insert block. - (d) Gang misalignment Not Used. - (e) Selected control rod run in (SCRRI)Not Used. - (f) Alternate rod insertion initiated Not Used. - (g) CRD charging water header pressure low.
+RWM trouble. - (h) Reference rod pull sequence (RRPS) violation. - (i) ATLM trouble. - (2) The RCIS provides status information indication on the RCIS dedicated operators interface on the main control panel as follows: - (a) Whether RCIS rod movement mode is automatic, semi-automatic or manual; whether "step"; "notch", or "continuous" is selected; and whether "single rod" or "ganged rods" is selected. - (b) Number of FMCRDs in their normal full-in position (based upon synchrosignals). - (c) Number of FMCRDs in full-in/latched full-in position (based upon position reed switch signals). - (d) Number of FMCRDs in full-out position. - (e) Average percent insertion Position of all FMCRDs.

-- (e) Average percent insertion Position of all FMCRDs. - (f) Identification of selected gang (or selected single rod). - (g) Average percent insertion Target position value of selected gang (or selected single rod). - (h) Number of FMCRDs in an inoperable bypass condition. - (i) Existence of any rods withdrawal blocks. - (j) Existence of any single channel bypass of the RACCS RAPI and/or any subsystem within the RACCS RCIS. - (k) Whether reactor power is above the LPSP. - (l) Existence of RCIS trouble. - (m) Activation of scram following function.
+- (f) Identification of selected gang (or selected single rod). - (g) Average percent insertion Target position value of selected gang (or selected single rod). - (h) Number of FMCRDs in an inoperable bypass condition. - (i) Existence of any rods withdrawal blocks. - (j) Existence of any single channel bypass of the RACCS RAPI and/or any subsystem within the RACCS RCIS. - (k) Whether reactor power is above the LPSP. - (I) Existence of RCIS trouble. - (m) Activation of scram following function.
 Whether a control rod is at the over travel out position during the coupling check test. - (n) Activation of the ARI function.
 Whether a control rod is uncoupled during a coupling check test. - (o) Status of SCRRI function.
 Control rods with bypassed synchros. - (p) Successful completion of ATLM operating limit setpoint update.
-The applicable SCRRI Target Position Value for each FMCRD. - (q) Any control rod in Existence of a S/DRSRO bypass condition. - (r) Activation of a rod block by MRBM condition. - (3) The dedicated operators interface panel of the RCIS provides logic and operator controls, so that the operator can and related RCIS displays, indications and associated controls provided on the main control room panel and on the RCIS cabinets and panels, allow the operator to perform the following functions: - (a) Change the RCIS mode of operation from manual to semi-automatic or automatic rod movement modes. - (b) Manually initiate the SCRRI function. - (c) Manually initiate the two CRD test functions.
-CRD Scram Test mode. - (d) Request a bypass of RACCS RAPI channel A or B (normal position: no bypass). - (e) Request a bypass of ATLM or RWM channel A or B. (Normal positions are not bypassed.) - (f) Request an ATLM operating limit setpoint update be performed. - (g) Perform a reset of any RCIS abnormal condition. - (h) Manually initiate CRD brake test, CRD coupling check and CRD step-double notch test functions. - NOTE: Interlock logic may prevent certain combinations of bypasses from being activated even though the above bypass controls have been activated. - (4) The CRT displays, which are part of the PMCS, provide information to the operator on demand.
+Gang misalignment. - (q) Any control rod in Existence of a S/DRSRO bypass condition. - (r) Activation of a rod block by MRBM condition. - (3) The dedicated operators interface panel of the RCIS provides logic and operator controls, so that the operator can and related RCIS displays. indications and associated controls provided on the main control room panel and on the RCIS cabinets and panels, allow the operator to perform the following functions: - (a) Change the RCIS mode of operation from manual to semi-automatic or automatic rod movement modes; select the "step", "notch", or "continuous" movement mode; and select movement for "single rod" or "ganged rods". - (b) Manually initiate the SCRRI function. - (c) Manually initiate the two CRD test functions.
+CRD Scram Test mode. - (d) Request a bypass of RACCS RAPI channel A or B (normal position: no bypass).

+- (e) Request a bypass of ATLM or RWM channel A or B. (Normal positions are not bypassed.) - (f) Request an ATLM operating limit setpoint update be performed. - (g) Perform a reset of any RCIS abnormal condition. - (h) Manually initiate CRD brake test, CRD coupling check and CRD step double notch test functions. - (i) Perform withdraw or insert operation.

+NOTE: Interlock logic may prevent certain combinations of bypasses from being activated even though the above bypass controls have been activated.

+(4) The CRT displays, which are part of the PMCS, provide information to the operator on demand.
 Main control room panel equipment other than the RCIS dedicated operator interface provides for display of the following RCIS related information for the operator.